Mark R. Rank is widely recognized as one of the foremost experts and speakers in the country on issues of poverty, inequality, and social justice.

 His next book, “One Nation, Underprivileged: Why American Poverty Affects Us All,” provided a new understanding of poverty in America.
 His life-course research has demonstrated for the first time that a majority of Americans will experience poverty and will use a social safety net program at some point during their lives.

-He is currently completing a book with his long-time collaborator, Thomas Hirschl of Cornell University, entitled, “Chasing the American Dream: Understanding the Dynamics that Shape Our Fortunes.”
+His latest book is entitled, “Chasing the American Dream: Understanding What Shapes Our Fortunes.”
 It explores through a multi-methodological approach the nature of the American Dream and the economic viability of achieving the Dream.
 The book is designed to shed light on the tenuous nature of the American Dream in today’s society, and how to restore its relevance and vitality.

 In addition to writing books, Dr. Rank has published articles in numerous academic journals across a wide variety of fields.